jtaub/aws-lambda-kotlin-libs/README.md

 ## Roadmap

 * (In-progress) Achieve feature parity with the official AWS Java libraries.
-* Provide a suite of concrete examples
+* Provide a suite of concrete examples.
 * Kotlin multiplatform support + support for the Lambda Node runtime.
-* GraalVM native image support
+* GraalVM native image support.